Which Manufacturing Method is Best for Enclosures?

-Advantages of using CNC machining to manufacturer enclosures
+Advantages of using CNC machining to manufacture enclosures

 Accuracy and tight tolerances